 The map linked to is the Ordnance Survey map.

-The intention is to update this page as work on the bridge progresses.
+The intention is to update this page as work on the project progresses.

 9/4/17.
-Work has started next to Preci-Spark, on the south side of the Midland Main Line, with the original embankment being reduced.
+Work has started next to Preci-Spark, on the south side of the Midland Main Line, with the original embankment being reduced in height.
 On the right is the Hermitage Brook.

 9/4/17.
 Reducing the embankment has revealed the method of construction of the original GCR bridge abutment.
 The embankment on the north side can be seen beyond the fence to the right of the signals, 9/4/17.